The Ivy (United Kingdom): The Ivy Collection

 In 2011, the company planned to open the first Ivy Café, in London's Mayfair; however, this did not take place.

 Since 2014, the company has opened over 40 spin-off restaurants, the Ivy Collection, known as Ivy Cafés and Ivy Brasseries.
 Caprice Holdings opened the Ivy Market Grill in Covent Garden in 2014.

-In September 2025, The Ivy Collection will open its new Ivy Brasserie on Northcote Road in Battersea, marking the group’s 44th location in the UK.
+In September 2025, The Ivy Collection opened a new Ivy Brasserie on Northcote Road in Battersea, marking the group's 44th location in the UK.